-If the torch is not going to be in use for more than one half hour, it is recommended that the system be completely shut down (see Section 7-11).
+If the torch is not going to be in use for more than one half hour, it is recommended that the system be completely shut down (see Section 8-11).

 Figure 3.
-Testing Equipment For Leaks 7-7.
+Testing Equipment For Leaks

+8-7.
 Selecting And Installing A Tip

-- 1. Fully open the oxygen and fuel gas regulators (turn handles clockwise). - Select the desired tip.
-Tip sizes are represented by a number stamped on the copper section. - 3.
+- Select the desired tip.
+Tip sizes are represented by a number (2-7) stamped on the copper section.
+Size 7 produces the largest flame. - If is recommended that the size 2 tip not be used for gas other than acetylene or hydrogen. - 2.
 Install tip and tighten with a wrench.
 (Do not overtighten.)

-7-8.
-Lighting And Adjusting Torch When Using Acetylene Fuel Gas
+8-8.
+Lighting And Adjusting Torch When Using Acetylene Or Hydrogen Fuel Gas